 ii.
 The Slide-In

-This is one of the most used types of popups because it subtly slides in from the bottom of the screen without blocking your site content.
+This is one of the most used types of onsite campaigns because it subtly slides in from the bottom of the screen without blocking your site content.

 That means visitors can continue to browse your site without having to close the slide-in.